ilgaur/hiddify-cli-dockerized/README.md

 ### Proxy toggle helper

-Run `set-proxy` (created under `/usr/local/bin`) or `./scripts/set-proxy.sh` to launch a new interactive shell with `http_proxy`, `https_proxy`, and related variables pointing at the local Hiddify proxy.
-The script verifies connectivity and prints the observed exit IP/location.
-Run it again inside that shell to drop the settings and continue without a proxy.
+Run `set-proxy` (function sourced from your shell profile) to export the proxy variables in the current session.
+The helper verifies connectivity and prints the observed exit IP/location.
+Run it again to restore your previous proxy settings.
+For scripting, you can use `source ./scripts/set-proxy.sh --status` to inspect the current state.

 ### Installing Docker offline